PrashantMishra91/MedicalTextProcessor/README.md

 b) The location where the processed file needs to be saved
 5) Click on "Enter"
 6) The file is generated.

+** You can download the jar "https://stanfordnlp.github.io/CoreNLP/download.html".
+The jar couldn't be loaded as it was over 400MB.